7 Steps for Penetration Testing: Importance

 3. Kali Linux

-Kali Linux is a Debian-based Linux distribution which used for penetration testing, ethical hacking and network security assessments.
+Kali Linux is a Debian-based Linux distribution which used for penetration testing, ethical hacking, and network security assessments.

-4. w3af
+4. Sqlmap

-6. Netsparker
+5. Netsparker

-7. Nessus
+6. Nessus

 Learn more about Nessus and Download.

-8. Burp Suite
+7. Burp Suite

 Burp Suite is an integrated security testing web applications platform which used detect vulnerabilities for web applications.
-This particular tool used for identifying security vulnerabilities of a web application.
+This particular tool is used for identifying security vulnerabilities of a web application.

 Learn more about Burp Suite.

 The main aim of penetration testing is to identify vulnerabilities and security risks in your system.
-So, you can protect your system from cyber attacker.
+So, you can protect your system from cyber attackers.
 However, here is the top reason why penetration testing is required:

 • To find out security vulnerabilities in an application.

-• To discover security holes in system.
+• To discover security holes in the system.

-• To secure user sensitive information.
+• To secure user-sensitive information.

-• To protect form cyber attacks.
+• To protect from cyber attacks.

 • To ensure confidentiality, integrity, and availability of the data.